 The Secret of the Fortune Wookie by Tom Angleberger

 This is the third story in the Origami Yoda series, which is ideal for reluctant readers.
 The pupils in McQuarrie Middle School receive help from a strange source in the form of Chewbacca, a Fortune Wookie origami who offers invaluable ideas and advice for all their romantic problems.
+A fun chapter book for 6th grade students.

 The Sign of the Beaver by Elizabeth George Speare